things to do in Kona

 Kona Farmers Market

-Open-air and set up in the heart of downtown on Ali’i Drive, this vibrant market is an atmospheric locale that’s great for stocking up on fresh produce (try the mangoes!), handcrafted gifts, and tasty Hawaiian snacks like shave ice and mochi.
+The Kona Farmers Market should be top of your list when it comes to things to do in Kona.
+Open-air and set up in the heart of downtown on Ali’i Drive, this vibrant market consisting of more than 40 different vendors, offers fresh produce, handcrafted gifts, and tasty Hawaiian snacks like shave ice and mochi.

 7 – Head down to beautiful Kealakekua Bay